-Building or running a business can be hard, but it should never be complex, because that’s just no good for the mind.
+Building or running a business can be hard, but it gets easier if you avoid complexity.

 The fewer moving parts in anything, the easier it is to run the thing, test it, find flaws or bottlenecks, and fix & optimise.

 Same thing goes for business, marketing, and sales.

 You can make your business as complicated as you like, with teams, advertisements, funnels, infrastructure, franchises – you name it.
 A world of options.